 Call for Pre-Conference Workshops

-Before the RLC 2024 main conference, workshops on a variety of current topics will be held on August 9th, 2024 in Amherst, Massachusetts.
-We invite researchers interested in chairing a workshop to submit proposals.
-Workshop organizers have several responsibilities, including coordinating workshop participation and content, publicizing and providing the program in a timely manner, and moderating the program throughout the workshop.
+Before the RLC 2026 main conference, workshops on a variety of current topics will be held on August 15th, 2026 in Montreal, Canada.
+We invite researchers interested in organizing workshops to submit proposals.
+Workshop Organizers have several responsibilities, including coordinating workshop participation and content, providing this program in a timely manner, publicizing the workshop, and moderating the program throughout the workshop.

 Goal of RLC Workshops

-Workshops provide an informal, cutting-edge venue for discussion of works in progress and future directions.
-Good workshops have helped to crystallize common problems, explicitly contrast competing frameworks, and clarify essential questions for a subfield or application area.
-Workshops are a structured means of bringing together people with common interests to form communities.
-Good workshops should include some form of community building.
-There will be one day of workshop meetings, split into morning and afternoon sessions, with free time between the sessions for individual exchange.
-Workshops can apply for either half-day (9-noon, 1-4pm) workshops, full-day (9-4) workshops, or either.
-Please note in your proposal which of these three options you prefer.
+RLC workshops are meant to provide an informal, cutting-edge venue for discussion of works that are both in progress and/or present interesting directions for the future.
+Good workshops have helped to crystallize common problems, explicitly contrast competing frameworks, and clarify essential questions for a subfield or application area; they are a structured means of bringing together people with common interests to form communities.
+There will be one day of workshop meetings, with the general outline being two sessions – one for morning and another for afternoon, along with free time between the sessions for individual exchange.
+Please note in your proposal if you have an alternative outline you wish to follow.
 Workshop topics include, but are not limited to, the following:

 - Reinforcement learning algorithms,